 GeneCards Summary for CD38 Gene

 CD38 (CD38 Molecule) is a Protein Coding gene.
-Diseases associated with CD38 include Richter's Syndrome and Prolymphocytic Leukemia.
-Among its related pathways are Calcium signaling pathway and Cell-type Dependent Selectivity of CCK2R Signaling.
+Diseases associated with CD38 include B Cell Prolymphocytic Leukemia and Prolymphocytic Leukemia.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and NAD metabolism.
 Gene Ontology (GO) annotations related to this gene include transferase activity and hydrolase activity, acting on glycosyl bonds.
 An important paralog of this gene is BST1.

 UniProtKB/Swiss-Prot Summary for CD38 Gene

 Synthesizes the second messengers cyclic ADP-ribose and nicotinate-adenine dinucleotide phosphate, the former a second messenger for glucose-induced insulin secretion.
 Also has cADPr hydrolase activity.
 Also moonlights as a receptor in cells of the immune system.